FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="gettendlcsmscampaign"></a>
 # **GetTenDLCSmsCampaign**
-> SMSTenDLCCampaign GetTenDLCSmsCampaign (string accountId, string campaignId)
+> SMSTenDLCCampaign GetTenDLCSmsCampaign (string campaignId)

 Get a 10DLC SMS Campaign